vives-projectwerk-2-2020/LoRaWAN-antenna/testing/README.md

 ![rangeTest2Map](./img/rangeTest2.png)

-## test the different between the PCB antenna and the previous antenna
+## Test the different between the PCB antenna and the previous antenna

 Below you see the circuit: